 How to Apply

 To officially apply for our opportunities, candidates will need to submit applications through USAJOBS.gov.
-You can find our job opportunities by searching for positions at Fort Polk, Louisiana.
+You can find our job opportunities by searching for positions at Fort Johnson, Louisiana.
 Please visit usajobs.gov/help to learn more about submitting an application.